therealhammer/arris3442-devicetracker-ha/README.md

 # ARRIS 3442 Device Tracker for Home Assistant

-WARNING, THIS REPO IS WIP AND DOES NOT WORK YET
+WARNING, THIS REPO IS WIP AND DOES NOT FULLY WORK YET

+This is the first kinda working commit of this project.
+Please feel free try it and give feedback.

 This repository allows users to create a custom component to use the arris device tracker.